 Big data is the new age technology that has made ground-breaking insights available in real-time.
 Business, governments and even NGOs can benefit by leveraging the insights offered by big data analysis.
 With time the access to data has also increased multifold.
 Today, data is in fact everywhere.
 From every search on Google to each second spent on Facebook, everything is converted into data.
 Now with smartwatches, glasses and even smart clothes the world will become a data collection mechanism.
+While aggregating and analyzing such huge amounts of data in the college may be made much easier with a professional statistics homework helper by your side, the use of big data simplifies the analysis of data in healthcare, business, education, banking, and other spheres.
 But we often discourage the potential of this technology because of us failing to understand its capabilities.
 We went through some research studies performed on big data and gathered statistics that will help you understand this tech in further detail.

 Interested in knowing everything about big data?
 Download our free eBook covering the latest trends and developments:

 The Increasing Volume of Data:

 - Data is growing at a rapid pace.
 By 2020 the new information generated per second for every human being will approximate amount to 1.7 megabytes.